UNC-Chapel Hill Regulations and Policies

-Commuting students can use any of the town park and ride lots, or they can join the Commuter Alternative Program and gain access to additional CAP (Commuter Alternative Program) park-and-ride lots.
-Chapel Hill Transit provides free and quick service to and from campus to the park-and-ride lots.
-Student CAP participants receive one one-day occasional use pass per semester allowing free parking on S11 zoned lots.
-In addition, in the case of an emergency, UNC–Chapel Hill’s Emergency Ride Back service is available to provide transportation to the park-and-ride lots or any location within Carrboro or Chapel Hill municipal boundaries.
-Consult the Chapel Hill Transit Web site at www.chtransit.org for information on specific routes.
+Commuting students can use any of the town park and ride lots, or they can join the Commuter Alternative Program and gain access to additional lots.
+All park and ride lots require a permit, which may be purchased at move.unc.edu/cap/park-ride.
+Chapel Hill Transit provides free and quick service to and from campus to the lots.
+Student CAP participants receive one one-day pass per semester allowing free parking in park and ride lots or in S11 zoned lots on south campus.
+In addition, in the case of an emergency, UNCChapel Hill's Emergency Ride Back service is available to provide transportation to the park-and-ride lots or any location within Carrboro or Chapel Hill municipal boundaries.
+Visit move.unc.edu/p2p for more information.

-Regional transit (to and from RDU, Raleigh, and Durham) is available aboard Triangle Transit buses.
-Included in the full complement of regional service is express service from Raleigh to UNC–Chapel Hill and from Hillsborough to UNC–Chapel Hill.
-For more route information, call Triangle Transit at (919) 485-RIDE or visit www.triangletransit.org.
+Regional transit to and from RDU, Raleigh, Durham, and other nearby cities is available through Triangle Transit.
+Included in the full complement of regional service is express service from Raleigh to UNCChapel Hill and from Hillsborough to UNCChapel Hill.
+Triangle Transit also provides free park and ride lots around the area.
+For more route information, call Triangle Transit at (919) 485-RIDE or visit triangletransit.org.

 P2P also offers fare-free, demand-response transportation service to disabled students and students going to or from Campus Health Services 24 hours a day.

-A student-run program called “Safe Ride” aims to provide increased mobility between 11:15 p.m. and 2:30 a.m. on weekend evenings.
+A student-run program called "Safe Ride" aims to provide increased mobility between 11:15 p.m. and 2:30 a.m. on weekend evenings.
 Although it shares part of the name, this is a different program from the P2P Library Safe Ride Shuttle.
 There are three Safe Ride bus routes operating on Thursday, Friday, and Saturday nights.
-They provide service between campus and many private student housing developments, as well as other off-campus destinations after Chapel Hill Transit routes service ends for the evening.
-For more information, phone Chapel Hill Transit at (919) 969-4900, or visit the Web site at townofchapelhill.org/index.aspx?page=1586.
+They provide service between campus and many private student housing developments, as well as other off-campus destinations after Chapel Hill Transit service ends for the evening.
+For more information, phone Chapel Hill Transit at (919) 969-4900, or visit chtransit.org.